Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: A Mean-Field Analysis under General Non-IID Settings

 where

-Under this mean-field approximation, the rank-wise averaging mismatch enters the contraction factor solely through $\mathbb{E}[(N_i^{(t)}/M)^2] = h(p_i)$, while basis drift and local update strength appear as multiplicative modifiers via $\mathbb{E}[(\kappa_i^{(t)})^2 (\beta_i^{(t)})^2]$.
-All remaining non-ideal effects are absorbed into the additive residual floor $\delta_i^2$.
-Consequently, shared low-rank directions ($i \le r_1$) remain comparatively stable and continue to accumulate energy, whereas sparsely covered higher-rank directions ($i > r_1$) are progressively suppressed, so rank collapse persists under general non-IID settings.
-When $\delta_i^2$ is negligible, energy concentrates toward the rank-$r_1$ subspace at least as fast as in the basic analysis.
-When $\delta_i^2 > 0$, higher-rank energies are bounded by floors of order $\delta_i^2 / (1 - q_i')$, preserving the qualitative behavior predicted by the basic setting.
+Under this mean-field approximation, the rank-wise averaging mismatch enters the effective contraction factor through \(\mathbb{E}[(N_i^{(t)}/M)^2] = h(p_i)\), while basis drift and local update strength appear as multiplicative modifiers via \(\mathbb{E}[(\kappa_i^{(t)})^2 (\beta_i^{(t)})^2]\).
+All remaining non-ideal effects are captured by the additive residual term \(\delta_i^2\).
+Consequently, the mean-field dynamics suggest a relative suppression of sparsely covered higher-rank directions \((i>r_1)\) compared with shared low-rank directions \((i\le r_1)\).
+This provides a qualitative explanation for why the rank-collapse tendency may persist under general non-IID settings, although it should not be interpreted as a formal monotonicity proof of the energy ratio \(\rho_{r_1}^{(t)}\).
+When \(\delta_i^2\) is negligible, the predicted dynamics are consistent with the basic analysis.
+When \(\delta_i^2 > 0\), higher-rank energies are expected to remain near steady-state floors of order \(\delta_i^2 / (1 - q_i')\), preserving the qualitative behavior predicted by the basic setting.